acple/ParsecSharp/README.md

 ## Supported platform
 **Caution** This project targets only x64 runtime with RyuJit (Next-Gen .NET JIT Compiler, since .NET Framework 4.6).
 Not guaranteed to run on any other platforms.

-* netstandard1.0 (compatible with net45 or later, netcoreapp, uap, xamarin, and more)
+* netstandard1.6 (compatible with net461 or later, netcoreapp, uap, xamarin, and more)
-* netstandard1.6 (provides same API as netstandard1.0, with slightly performance improvement)
 * netstandard2.0 (provides same API as netstandard1.6, but less dependencies)